learn-co-curriculum/python-p3-migrations-and-alembic/README.md

 install this with the command `brew install tree`.
 WSL and Linux users can run `sudo apt-get install tree` to download it as well.

+Fork this lesson and code along to create your first automated migration environment with Alembic.

 ***

 ## Creating a Migration Environment